 This presentation does not constitute a recommendation or investment advice regarding the Notes.
-This presentation is an advertisement and does not comprise a prospectus for the purposes of Regulation (EU) 2017/1129, including as it forms part of domestic law by virtue the Europeau Inion (Withdrawal) Act 2018.
-This presentation does not constitute or compared to an other to sell, or the solicitation or invitation of any offer to buy or subscribe for, Notes in any jurisdiction or an includement to enter into investment activity, part of this presentation, nor the fact of its distribution, should form the basis of, or be relied on in connection with, any contract or commitment or investment decision whatsoever.
+This presentation is an advertisement and does not comprise a prospectus for the purposes of Regulation (EU) 2017/1129, including as it forms part of domestic law by virtue the European Union (Withdrawal) Act 2018.
+This presentation does not constitue or of form part of, and should not be onstrued as, an offer to sell, or the solicitation or invitation of any offer to buy or subscribe for, Notes in any jurisdiction or an inducement to enter into investment activity.
+No part of this presentation, nor the fact of its distribution, should form the basis of, or be relied on in connection with, any contract or commitment or investment decision whatsoever.
 Any purchase of the Notes in the Offering should be made solely on the basis of the Preliminary Prospectus dated 22 March 2021 and the final Prospectus to be prepared in connection with the Offering, which will contain the definitive terms of the transactions described herein.
 Prospective investors are required to make their own independent investigations and appraisals of the business and financial condition of the Issuer and the nature of the Notes before taking any investment decision with respect to the Notes.

 This presentation is the sole responsibility of the Issuer and has not been approved by any regulatory authority.
-The information contained in this presentation speaks as of the date hereof and has not been independently verified.
+The information contained in this presentation speaks as of the date hereof and is subject to change, completion and amendment without notice.
+The information contained herein has not been independently verified.